p4lang/behavioral-model/docs/simple_switch.md

 ### BMv2 `meter rate units` implementation notes

-The user of the P4 program enters the meter rate and burtsize in units of bytes/microsec.
+The user enters the meter rate and burtsize in units of bytes/microsec.